How to Fix Soft, Sticky Polymer Clay So It Stops Dragging

 Leaching is the right fix when the clay is sticky, prints oily marks on paper, or feels tacky on the fingers even at room temperature.
 It is not the right fix for soft brand lines or warm clay.

 The method is simple.
-Roll the clay into a thin slab, around 2 to 3 mm.
+Roll the clay into a small thin test slab.
 Sandwich it between two sheets of plain, uncoated paper.
 Printer paper, plain paper towels, and brown craft paper all work.
-Rest a flat object on top so the clay stays in contact with the paper, and leave it for 15 to 30 minutes.
+Rest a flat object on top so the clay stays in contact with the paper, then check the feel after a short round.

 Lift the slab and check the paper.
 Oily, translucent marks mean plasticizer wicked out.
 Replace with fresh paper and repeat one or two more rounds.
 Stop when the paper stays clean.
 The clay should feel firmer to the touch and lift off the tile without pulling.

-Avoid glossy magazine pages, thermal receipts, and printed paper with heavy ink coverage.
-Coatings and inks can transfer onto the clay during contact.
+Stick to plain uncoated stock such as printer paper, plain paper towel, or brown craft paper.
+Glossy magazine pages, thermal receipts, and heavily inked sheets can transfer coatings and ink onto the clay during contact.
 Leaching can also shift the working feel slightly toward dryer, so over-leaching is a real risk.
 Check the feel between rounds rather than running the timer for an hour.

 If the room is warm, your hands have warmed the clay during long conditioning, or the block was sitting in the sun, cooling is the right move and leaching will not help.